 Grayscale printing uses shades of gray ranging from black to white.
 Screen printers catch these shades by:

 – Either increasing or reflecting white light, or

-– Decreasing or absorbing (not reflecting) reflection of black light.
+– Decreasing or absorbing (not reflecting) the reflection of black light.

 After ensuring the design or image is in good resolution, you can change the images to grayscale and these images have a shade to represent a color from RGB or CMY even though it gets converted to grays from black and white.

-The reason behind this representation is the pixels that have brightness measurable enough to signify its shade.
-Because pixels have measurable brightness that can signify its shade.
+The reason behind this representation is that the pixels have brightness measurable enough to signify its shade.

 – Cost-effective as there is no expense in additional colors.